-Jess Damuck's Burrata with Favas, Peas, and Preserved Lemon
+Jess Damuck's Burrata with Favas, Peas, & Preserved Lemon

 When English peas and fava beans are in season and finally sweet, I can’t get enough of eating them straight out of their shells.
 I love the moment the skin splits to reveal the brightest, most amazing green inside.
-This simple dish allows the flavors of the favas and peas to shine and is straight from Jess' cookbook, Salad Freak!
+This simple dish lets the flavor of the favas and peas shine!

 by Jess Damuck | @jessdamuck